Brian Hagedorn: Views on LGBT rights

 In the mid-2000s, while Hagedorn was in law school, he argued that the Supreme Court ruling that found that anti-sodomy laws were unconstitutional could lead to legalized bestiality (citing the dissent of Justice Antonin Scalia).
 In an October 2005 blog post that criticized the Supreme Court's decision in Lawrence v.
 Texas, he stated that "..render[ing] laws prohibiting bestiality unconstitutional [because] the idea of homosexual behavior is different than bestiality as a constitutional matter is unjustifiable".
 He also argued that gay pride month created "a hostile work environment for Christians."

-Hagedorn was paid more than $3,000 to give speeches between 2015 and 2017 to Alliance Defending Freedom, a Christian right legal group known for its anti-LGBT views; the group has supported criminalizing sodomy and advocated for sterilizing transgender people.
+Hagedorn was paid more than $3,000 to give speeches between 2015 and 2017 to Alliance Defending Freedom.
 In 2004, as a law student, Hagedorn was an intern for the group, then known as the Alliance Defense Fund.

 In 2016, Hagedorn founded the Augustine Academy in Merton, Wisconsin, a private K-6 Christian school.
-The school's code of conduct bars teachers, parents and students from "participating in immoral sexual activity", which is defined as any form of touching or nudity for the purpose of evoking sexual arousal apart from the context of marriage between one man and one woman.
+The school's code of conduct bars teachers, parents and students from "participating in immoral sexual activity", which is defined as any form of touching or nudity to evoke sexual arousal apart from the context of marriage between one man and one woman.
 Teachers who violate the policy can be dismissed and students can be expelled for their or their parents' actions.
 The school's "Statement of Faith" states that "Adam and Eve were made to complement each other in a one-flesh union that establishes the only normative pattern of sexual relations for men and women," and "..., men and women are not simply interchangeable, nor is gender subject to one's personal preferences."
-In February 2019, after newspaper reports about these policies, the Wisconsin Realtors Association withdrew its support for Hagedorn and asked him to return an $18,000 donation it had made to him in January 2019, in his campaign for the Wisconsin Supreme Court.
+In February 2019, following newspaper reports about these policies, the Wisconsin Realtors Association withdrew its support for Hagedorn and asked him to return an $18,000 donation made to him in January 2019 towards his campaign for the Wisconsin Supreme Court.